RV Air Conditioning Troubleshooting Guide

 What to do

-The primary reason for your RV’s AC unit being loud is that its rubber shock absorbers shifted from their place.
-If the shock absorbers interfere with the fan unit or the compressor coils, the AC will run loud.
+Your RV’s AC unit is loud because its rubber shock absorbers shifted from their place.
+The AC will run loud if the shock absorbers interfere with the fan unit or the compressor coils.

-To resolve this issue, you will need to remove the cover of the AC, find the rubber shock absorbers, and put them back in place.
+To resolve this issue, remove the AC cover, find the rubber shock absorbers, and put them back in place.
 They shouldn’t rub against any running components in the AC.

 Lubricating the AC’s motor may be another way of resolving the noise issue.
 If you can’t do this yourself, have a professional lubricate your AC’s motor.